 The ESF provides the ﬁnancial resources to support the European Employment Strategy by means of supplementary programmes to national labour market policy.
 It has made a decisive contribution to social cohesion in Europe: the ﬁnancial resources of the ESF have ensured the funding of numerous high-quality projects and measures to enhance the employability of millions of people.

-The ESF has been investing in people for 50 years.
+The ESF has been investing in people for over 60 years.
 In this time, the promotion criteria have been repeatedly adjusted to changes on the labour market.

 During the funding period 2014-2020 the Fund will continue to play an important role as a complement to national labour market policies.

 The establishment of the European Economic Community was sealed in 1957 with the signing of the Treaties of Rome.
 The ﬁrst period of the European Social Fund began.
 The conviction remained prevalent that the Community would automatically lead to growth and full employment.

 The Member States were affected by unemployment to differing degrees.
 Professional and geographical mobility was promoted as the primary goal in order to bring about an adjustment between the Member States.